FindMySchool LogoFindMySchool

 % of pupils achieving expected standard

-At A-level, The Piggott ranks 565th in England (FindMySchool ranking), sitting above the England average and within the top 25% of sixth forms.
-In the Reading area, it ranks 10th.
-The combined GCSE and A-level ranking of 535th in England reflects consistent performance across both examination stages.
+At A-level, The Piggott ranks 568th out of 2,549 schools in England for academic performance (FindMySchool ranking), sitting within the top quarter of sixth forms.
+In the Reading area, it ranks 8th, while the overall sixth-form ranking is 491st.

 Fine Art achieved particularly striking results, with 50% at A*, 75% at A* to A and 100% at A* to B. Further Mathematics saw 43% at A* and 71% at A* to A. Computer Studies delivered 50% at A* to A. These subject-specific outcomes indicate that high-performing departments can rival selective school results.